4rshia2/Neuroscience-Projects/Izhikevich Neuron Model Simulation/README.md

 + If v > 30 mV , Neuron Spikes
 + then [v = c and u = u + d]

-## Key Neuronal Behavior via Izhikevich Simulation
+## Key Neuronal Behavior via Izhikevich Model Simulation
 1. **Regular Spiking:**

    **Description:** Regular spiking neurons exhibit a consistent and rhythmic firing pattern.
 They fire action potentials at regular intervals in response to input stimuli.